Ukraine says mining town holding out against Russian assault | Law-Order

 Western intelligence has estimated that the Wagner Group constitutes up to a quarter of all Russian combatants in Ukraine.

-The Institute for the Study of War says Russian forces are up against "concerted Ukrainian resistance" around Bakhmut.
+The Institute for the Study of War said Russian forces were up against “concerted Ukrainian resistance” around Bakhmut.

-An exceptional feature of the fighting near Bakhmut is that some of it has taken place around entrances to disused salt mine tunnels which run for some 200 kilometers (120 miles), according to western intelligence reports.
+An exceptional feature of the fighting near Bakhmut is that some of it has taken place around entrances to disused salt mine tunnels which run for some 200 kilometres (120 miles), according to Western intelligence reports.

-Several front-line cities in eastern Ukraine's Donetsk and Luhansk provinces have witnessed intense fighting in recent months.
+Several front-line cities in Donetsk and Luhansk provinces have witnessed intense fighting in recent months.

-Together, the provinces make up the Donbas, a broad industrial region bordering Russia that Putin identified as a focus from the war's outset and where Moscow-backed separatists have fought since 2014.
+Putin identified the Donbas region as a focus from the war's outset, and where Moscow-backed separatists have fought there since 2014.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)